Signatures of edge states in antiferromagnetic van der Waals Josephson junctions

 \textbf{Electrical measurements:} Our experiment was carried out using two different cryogenic systems: a $^3$He insert with a base temperature of 250 mK, and a dilution refrigerator with a base temperature of 10\,mK.
 The former (latter) was employed for taking the measurements shown in Fig.~\ref{fig1} (Figs.~\ref{fig2} and \ref{fig4}).
 The DC wiring of systems included $\pi$ filters at room temperature, followed by low-temperature RC filters with a cut-off frequency of 10 kHz.
 For the lines of the dilution refrigerator, we additionally installed low-pass filters with cut-off frequencies of 80 MHz, 1450\,MHz and 5000\,MHz at the level of the mixing chamber.

 We have employed current-bias, $I$, four-terminal measurements and standard lock-in techniques to characterize the transport response of our devices.
-In short, a current source (CS580 Standford Research Systems) was connected to the outer electrodes of the devices, while the inner pair of electrodes were used to measure the corresponding voltage drop, $V$.
-A small, low-frequency (amplitude = 10 nA, $f = 37$ Hz) AC signal was superimposed to the DC current, thus allowing to acquire the differential resistance, $dV/dI$, of the device simultaneously.
+In short, a current source (Standford Research Systems, CS580) was connected to the outer electrodes of the devices, while the inner pair of electrodes were used to measure the corresponding voltage drop, $V$.
+A small, low-frequency (amplitude = 10 nA, $f = 37$ Hz) AC signal supplied by a lock-in amplifier (Zurich Instruments, MFLI) was superimposed to the DC current, thus allowing to acquire the differential resistance, $dV/dI$, of the device simultaneously.

 In order to take all the measurements, device A was thermally cycled five times within a period of a year.
 Only in the last cool-down the device showed signs of degradation, and eventually stopped working.